 McDonald's Corporation claims they are about growing business, making money, and having fun, and only the serious entrepreneur need apply.

 How Much does a McDonald's Franchise Cost?

 It takes a lot of potatoes to make these fries, so come prepared.
-You will need a minimum of $300,000 in non-borrowed, personal resources to be considered for a McDonald’s franchise.
+You will need a minimum of $750,000 in liquid assets to be considered for a McDonald’s franchise.
 Most Owner/Operators enter the system by purchasing an existing restaurant directly from McDonald’s or from a McDonald's Owner/Operator.
 A small number of new operators choose to purchase a new facility, but that requires an initial down payment of 40% as opposed to 25% for an existing restaurant.
 Intensive training addresses all aspects of operating a McDonald's restaurant.
 While McDonald’s does not offer financing, McDonald’s Owner/Operators have access to the company’s established lender relationships with some of the lowest lending rates in the industry.

 What We Like

 McDonald’s provides hands-on training and the materials you need to become a success.
 With world-class training, world-class service, world-class support, and unsurpassed name recognition, McDonald’s is a sure winner for franchisees seeking a serious “all-in” franchising opportunity with guaranteed community presence and predictable profits.
 All this, and they still serve a shake so thick you need a spoon.

 - Special incentive programs: For example, McDonald's is a MinorityFran participant.